joonty/memegen/README.md

 Are your continuous integration processes lacking a certain dimension?
 Specifically the dimension of purile humour?
 Fear not.
 Help is on its way in the form of Memes.

-This plugin for Jenkins/Hudson allows you to create a meme (using the [memegenerator.net](http://memegenerator.net) API) when the build fails, returns back to normal, or all the time - you choose.
+This plugin for Jenkins/Hudson creates a meme (using the [memegenerator.net] API) when the build fails, returns back to normal, or all the time - you choose.
+The meme is then posted on the project and build page.
 You can also configure which images are used, and supply the text that goes on them.
 A random meme is chosen from your collection each time.

 ### Installation